707th Special Mission Group: History

-The unit was formed after the Munich massacre, which forced the South Korean government to create a counter-terrorist unit in time for the 1988 Olympics that would be held in South Korea.
+The unit was formed after the Munich massacre, which forced the South Korean government to create a counterterrorism and hostage rescue unit in time for the 1988 Olympics that would be held in South Korea.

 In 1984, B Squadron of Delta Force traveled to South Korea to conduct training with the 707th.

+During February 2019, the former 707th Special Mission Battalion was reorganized and renamed as the 707th Special Mission Group (제707특수임무단) with additional personnel and equipment to ensure higher readiness against various threats.
+It is now commanded by a Colonel instead of a Lieutenant Colonel.